diversitywoman/conference2014/_posts/committee/2013-08-02-Frank-McCloskey.md

 layout: speaker
 date: "2013-08-02 08:30"
 categories: committee
-name: Frank McCloskey
+title: Frank McCloskey
-title: Diversity Women Stars Award Committee Member
+position: Diversity Women Stars Award Committee Member
 image: McCloskey_Frank.jpg
 published: true
 teaser: Frank McCloskey recently retired from a 38-year career with Georgia Power, the largest subsidiary of Southern Company.
 From 2000 to 2010, he served as the first-ever Vice President of Diversity for Georgia Power.
 In this position, McCloskey oversaw the development and implementation of long-termed, broad-based management and organizational culture change affecting diversity and inclusion.